SaiMeda19/SaiMeda19/README.md

 - **Machine Learning** – I train models that either overfit, underfit, or straight-up refuse to learn.
 It's like raising kids, but with less noise and more matrix multiplication.

-- **Low-Level to High-Level Abstractions** – Forever fascinated by how `print("hello")` turns into a thousand syscalls, memory allocations, and eventual emotional damage..
+- **Low-Level to High-Level Abstractions** – Forever fascinated by how `print("hello")` turns into a thousand syscalls, memory allocations, and eventual emotional damage.

 <!--